nomemory/mapneat/README.md

 # Getting Started

 The library is still in development.
 For the moment the only way to use it is to clone it, create the jar and included it in your project.
-After more tests are going to be added the library will be included in a central repository (bintray and/or maven central).

-:wq
 # How it works

 Every transformation on a source JSON, XML or POJO follows the same pattern: